arpitbbhayani/articles/blogs/isolation-forest.md

 def construct_tree(X, current_height, max_height):
   """The function constructs a tree/sub-tree on points X.

-  current_height: represents the height which the tree will exist to the root.
+  current_height: represents the height of the current tree to the root of the decision tree.
   max_height: the max height of the tree.

-  The current_height and max_height only exists to make algorithm efficient as we assume that no anomalies exist at depth >= max_height.
+  The current_height and max_height only exists to make the algorithm efficient as we assume that no anomalies exist at depth >= max_height.
   """
   if current_height >= max_height: